Home Inspection Services

-A property, home, or building inspection is a valuable tool to have to be able to make an informed decision when buying or selling property.
+A property, building or home inspection is a valuable tool to have so you can make an informed decision when buying or selling property.

-The inspections are thorough, taking approximately 2-3 hours to completely inspect a standard 3 bedroom house, and the property inspection covers every aspect of the property from roof to boundary walls.
+The inspections are thorough, taking approximately 2-3 hours to complete because the property inspection covers every aspect of the property from roof to boundary walls.
 The Inspect-A-Home report is not a home inspection check-list or computer software generated report.
 Each report is written from scratch, specific to each property.

 A few misconceptions about home inspections need to be cleared up:

-- The representative sent out by a bank is simply an evaluator (and not a home inspector) looking to protect the interest of the bank by making sure that the property is worth the mortgage amount.
-The bank sometimes does not send anyone at all if it believes that the risk is small – this is their prerogative.
+- The representative sent out by a bank is simply an evaluator (and not a home inspector).
+They are looking to protect the interest of the bank by making sure that the property is worth the mortgage amount.
+The bank sometimes does not send anyone at all.
+If it believes that the risk is small – this is their prerogative.
 The bank’s evaluator does not check that you’re getting a good or fair deal.

-- The Inspect-A-Home inspector does not evaluate or assess the value of a property.
-The home inspector does not recommend to the client whether or not to purchase the property.
-The exact purchase price is irrelevant to the home inspector as the home inspection cost is not based on the value of a property.
+- The inspector from Inspect-A-Home does not evaluate or assess the value of a property.
+The inspector does not recommend to the client whether or not to purchase the property.
+The exact purchase price is irrelevant to the home inspector because the inspection cost is not based on the value of a property.

 - With all due respect to estate agents, no matter how experienced they may be, they do not have the knowledge, expertise or experience required to identify and evaluate defects like an Inspect-A-Home inspector can.
 Estate agents are supposed to inform the buyer of defects disclosed to them by the seller, but often even the seller is not aware of some of the defects on the property.

-- Given that all property requires maintenance, the home inspection report reveals the more serious (potentially expensive) defects that may not have been disclosed by the seller.
+- Given that all property requires maintenance, the property inspection report reveals the more serious (potentially expensive) defects that may not have been disclosed by the seller.
 This new information can be used to have the repairs done before occupation.
-The home inspection report cannot be used to escape any offer to purchase agreement.
-The report will always be objective and factual.
-The home inspections are thorough, covering every aspect of the property from the roof to the outside boundary walls.
+The report cannot be used to escape any offer to purchase agreement and will always be objective and factual.
+All our home inspections are thorough, covering every aspect of the property from the roof to the outside boundary walls.

 The following areas/components are inspected but are not limited to …